-While almost all propane gas grills come with this option, some lower end grills do not.
+While almost all propane gas grills come with this option, some lower-end grills do not.
 This is the safest way to light up a grill and is virtually hands-free.
 No lighting of a match or the need for a lighter.
-No more singed arm hair or burned out eyebrows.
+No more singed arm hair or burned-out eyebrows.
 Just twist a knob or push a button and your grill is lit.
 How convenient is that?

 A Searing Area

-Heat Diffusers and Ceramic or Lava Briquettes
+Heat Diffusers & Ceramic or Lava Briquettes

-Charcoal trays are meant to enhance a gas grill or even convert a gas grill to charcoal cooker.
+Charcoal trays are meant to enhance a gas grill or even convert a gas grill to a charcoal cooker.
 Fill the trays with lump charcoal or natural wood, then remove the cooking grates and heat diffuser plates.
 Place the charcoal tray directly on the burners, and reinstall the cooking grates.